Quickly, carefully, GOP senators consider policing changes

 Lawmakers are watching as demonstrations erupt in all corners of the country, from the biggest cities to the smallest towns, and acknowledging the arrival of a mass movement for law enforcement changes as politically impossible to ignore.

-Notably, Senate Majority Leader Mitch McConnell, whose state faces unrest after the death of Breonna Taylor after police entered her Louisville home, has not closed off such proposals.
+Notably, Senate Majority Leader Mitch McConnell, whose state faces unrest following the death of Breonna Taylor after police entered her Louisville home, tried to strike a different tone for the party.

-“Not withstanding the far left’s call to disband the police altogether, I believe most Americans are ready to consider how the memories of black Americans like George Floyd and Breonna Taylor can move us to continue combating residual racism,” McConnell said as the Senate opened Tuesday.
+McConnell said the country is still “wrestling with America’s original sin,” a reference to slavery.

+The GOP leader, who is also running for reelection alongside Trump, acknowledged the Republican majority — in stark contrast to Democrats in Congress — is almost all white.

+“None of us have had the experience of being an African American in this country and dealing with this discrimination, which persists here some 50 years after the 1964 Civil Rights bill,” McConnell said.

+“The best way for Senate Republicans to go forward on this is to listen to one of our own, whose had these experiences,” he said in tapping Scott to speak for the GOP senators.
+“With his guidance and leadership we’re going to come together with a proposal that we think makes the most sense.”

-Wary Democrats and longtime advocates of changing the way America polices its population warn that the flurry of legislative activity go the way of gun violence legislation in the aftermath of mass shootings — a quick response with no tangible outcome.
-They expect the Justice in Policing Act will be swiftly approved later this month in the House only to stall in the Senate
+Wary Democrats, whose African American, Latino, Asian and other members fill the House majority, warn that the flurry of legislative activity could go the way of gun violence legislation in the aftermath of mass shootings — a quick response with no tangible outcome.

+“I’m worried the same thing would happen here,” said Senate Democratic leader Chuck Schumer.

+With the House set to pass its package by month’s end, Schumer pressed McConnell for Senate action before the July 4 holiday recess.

 Yet leading Republicans are signaling a willingness to consider a more streamlined set of proposals, including some from the House package.